 One of the historical landmarks of the ancient period of history is the Ancient Greek Peloponnesian War.
 Greece was not one unified kingdom.
 Rather, it consisted of a number of city-states having different ideas and culture, though the language and the religion were common.
 These city-states began to form alliances among themselves.

 Ancient Greek Peloponnesian War

 By 430 BC, two distinct groups emerged led by Athens and Sparta respectively.
 The two city-states were completely different in characteristics.
 Athens was an Ionian state with the democratic system.
 The culture was highly intellectual and the state was a great naval power.
 Sparta, on the other hand, was a Dorian state.It was somewhat narrow-minded and functioned on oligarchic principles.
 Emphasis was placed on harsh military training.

+The war was contested by two coalition led by Sparta and Athens.
+The Peloponnesian leafue was a faction consisting of states in Peloponnese and led by Sparta, where the Delian League was made of Athenian allies.
 This conflict lasted from 431 BC to 404 BC and was called ancient Greek Peloponnesian war after the Peloponnesian peninsula occupied by Sparta.

 ?
 The first phase is called Archidamian war.
 Sparta repeatedly raided the outlying fields of Athens.
 It began with the naval battle of Stratus.
 Athens initially triumphed but soon was overcome by the power of Sparta.